House of the Dead (film): Cast

 Adam J. Harrington and Colin Lawrence portray Rogan and G, the protagonists of the first game.
 Matt and Johanna, the first victims of the zombie attack, are played by Steve Byers and Erica Durance.
 Jay Brazeau, Bif Naked, and Kris Pope appear as a captain, DJ, and raver, respectively.
 Elisabeth Rosen, who appeared in director Uwe Boll's previous film Heart of America, plays Skye.
 Sega of America President Peter Moore and House of the Dead game producer Rikiya Nakagawa make uncredited cameos as zombies.

 Production

-A The House of the Dead film had first been in development in 1998 at DreamWorks Pictures, with Jesse Dylan directing and Mark Verheiden writing the screenplay.
-The story would've been a loose adaptation, in which a group of zombies are the most popular kids in college and a group of nerds must defeat them.

-In May 2002, it was announced filming began on an adaptation of House of the Dead from a script by Dave Parker and Mark A. Altman.
-Representatives from Sega shot alongside the production to secure images, motion capture, and gather other materials for The House of the Dead 4.
+A feature film based on the video game The House of the Dead had first been in development in 1998 at DreamWorks Pictures, with Jesse Dylan directing and Mark Verheiden writing the screenplay.
+The story would have been a loose adaptation of the game, in which a group of zombies are the most popular kids in college and a group of nerds must defeat them.
+In October 2000, it was reported Mindfire Entertainment had acquired the rights to House of the Dead with Dave Parker and Mark A. Altman set to write the script featuring a young cast in order to capture a similar appeal to Scream.
+In May 2002, it was announced Boll KG had come on board the film with Uwe Boll set to direct.
+Filming began that same month with representatives from Sega shooting alongside the production to secure images, motion capture, and gather other materials for The House of the Dead 4.